Hanford dangerous waste & mixed waste permits

 - Draft revised permit — Hanford Dangerous Waste Permit, Revision 9

 In addition to providing oversight and permitting for cleanup of dangerous waste at Hanford, we provide oversight to the following permits at Hanford:

 Hanford air operating permit

-Of the three agencies that enforce the Hanford AOP, we are the lead agency.
+Of the three agencies that enforce the Hanford air operating permit, we are the lead agency.
 Our role is to regulate non-radioactive toxic and criteria air emissions; the Washington State Department of Health regulates radioactive air emissions; and the Benton Clean Air Agency regulates asbestos and outdoor burning.

 Hanford wastewater discharge permit

-The purpose of the wastewater discharge permit program (WAC 173-216) in Washington State is to regulate the discharge of waste materials from industrial, commercial, and municipal operations into ground and surface waters and municipal sewage systems.
+The purpose of the wastewater discharge permit program (Chapter 173-216 WAC) is to regulate the discharge of waste materials from industrial, commercial, and municipal operations into ground and surface waters and municipal sewage systems.
 There are five wastewater discharge permits at Hanford.

 - Current enforceable permits — Wastewater discharge permits